Usama-sk/DTS-Wallet-python/README.md

 Welcome to DTS WALLET

-1:  Go into Rpc.py and change URL of infura set your network.
+1:  Go into Rpc.py and change URL of infura set your network , it work only in Rinkby network if you wanna use other network then chainge chainID value of network in Transaction.py.

 2:  Go into Main.py If you want to import wallet then uncomment
     the import wallet code and comment create wallet code.